Skip to main content

 Troubleshoot PostgreSQL

-This document describes methods to resolve issues related to PostgreSQL service.
+This document describes how to resolve issues related to PostgreSQL service.

 Expose user password in PostgreSQL log

-When using commands such as CREATE or ALTER, sensitive information like user passwords is exposed in plain text in PostgreSQL logs.
+When using commands such as CREATE or ALTER, sensitive information such as user passwords may be exposed in plain text in PostgreSQL logs.

 # Use CREATE command.